aditisrinivas97/Pokerman/README.md

 ## Data

-This data was acquired from UCL's Machine Learning repository.
+This data was acquired from UCI's Machine Learning repository.
 The data comes already split into training and testing data.

 Find it [here](https://archive.ics.uci.edu/ml/datasets/Poker+Hand).